RobertoPrevato/KingTable/README.md

 ## How to integrate with your project
 Please refer to the dedicated [wiki page](https://github.com/RobertoPrevato/KingTable/wiki/How-to-integrate-in-your-project), for instructions on how to integrate with your project and with server side code.

-## Repository structure
-* The *source* folder contains library source code and tasks related code
-* The *httpdocs* folder is a container for built code, when testing using the provided example server
-* The *servers* folder is meant to contain development servers; currently a single a development server written in Python, using the wonderful [Flask framework](http://flask.pocoo.org/)
-* The *dist* folder contains the bundled source code `/dist/kingtable.js`; and the minified source `/dist/kingtable.js`

-## Code organization
-* Source ES6 code is contained in `source/code` folder
-* Unit tests are contained in `source/code/tests` folder

 ## Dependencies
 * [Open Iconic](https://github.com/iconic/open-iconic)